deobald/sunnagara.org/README.md

 - [ ] Build a system for automated submission of Silent Spaces
 - [ ] Parse the geojson and create a simple flat list of locations in the website
+- [ ] Fix "Center map on your location"

 ### TODO: Locations to add